Accidental Death and Dismemberment Claims

 If your claim has been wrongfully denied, consult with a reputable attorney to assess your case as soon as possible.
 You have a very brief time period to appeal a denial and failure to appeal timely will prevent you from contesting the claim.
 An experienced attorney should understand how AD&D policies work and can provide different strategies to support your claim.

-We encourage you to contact The Johns Firm for a no-cost consultation where we evaluate your case and explain your options.
+We encourage you to contact Johns Law Firm, PLLC for a no-cost consultation where we evaluate your case and explain your options.
 With our knowledge and years of experience, we can help you resolve insurance claim.